dragaoazuljr/esp32-turn-on-pc-bluetooth/README.md

 1. Open the **Bluetooth menu**.
 2. Power on your device (controller, etc.).
 3. If the device **shows up in the list while already paired or after turning on**, it likely supports BLE.
-4. If it **only appears while in pairing mode**, it’s probably Bluetooth Classic only.
+4. If it **only appears while in pairing mode**, it's probably Bluetooth Classic only.

 BLE devices often advertise their presence as connectable, even if already connected to another device.